loyjoy-gmbh/org/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Share link
 Invite your customers to share the experience on social media or email with their friends.

+## Shopify
+Display products from your Shopify store in the chat.
+Customers can add products to the shopping cart and view the content of their cart.

 ## Sign in
 Customers enter their email address to sign in.
 Stored in CRM.
 Customers can log in again later and access their profile.
 If they login on a different device or on another channel (WhatsApp, Facebook, WeChat, Alexa, Google) they receive a PIN to verify their identity.